donivanjames/simple-farm-bug-reports/README.md

 # simple-farm-bug-reports
-A place to submit Simple Farm bugs!
-The Page Description Will Explain More
+**A place to submit Simple Farm bugs!**

+- Simply go to the "Issues Tab" above
+- Select "New Issue"
+- Write your report!